"U get luck sey u no listen": Isreal DMW taunted about ex over pics from Houston

 Isreal DMW’s ex-wife Sheila talks about doing botox

-According to a previous report by Legit.ng, Isreal DMW's ex Sheila Courage lashed out to some trolls who have constantly been in her comments and DMs.
+According to a previous report by Legit.ng, Isreal DMW's ex Sheila Courage lashed out to some trolls who were in her comments and DMs.

 In the viral clip, Sheila shared her reason for clapping back to a particular troll who shared a comment about her looks and why she needs to work on her face.